rachel-howell/rachel-howell/README.md

 ## Hi, I'm Rachel!

 ### I'm a meticulous, self-driven software QA engineer and software developer.
-I am proficient in React / Node.js / Express / MongoDB web application development.

 👩🏽‍💻 My favorite technologies are React, Node.js, Express, and MongoDB.
 I am able to learn new languages and frameworks easily.
 🔎 I'm eagerly seeking out new opportunities to contribute to challenging projects that will help me grow as a software developer.